Touched/subscript/README.md

 ## Subscript

-Subscript is a limited subset of Python, written using Python's own AST, designed to make scripting intuitive and fun.
+Subscript is a limited subset of Python, written using Python's own AST, designed to make scripting for GBA Pokemon games intuitive and fun.

 ## Installation